Industrialization in Germany: Early industrialization

 Approaches to industrial expansion thus existed at the latest since the beginning of the 19th century.
-Nevertheless, it makes sense to let the early industrialization in the sense of immediate prehistory of the industrial revolution in Germany begin approximately with the year 1815.
+Nevertheless, it makes sense to let the early industrialization in the sense of immediate prehistory of the Industrial Revolution in Germany begin approximately with the year 1815.
 Since the end of the Napoleonic Wars and the lifting of the Continental Blockade, trade barriers fell on the one hand, and on the other, the German economy was now exposed to direct competition with British industry.
 This significantly increased the pressure to adapt.
 In addition, the territorial upheaval following the Reichsdeputationshauptschluss led to the disappearance of numerous micro-territories and the emergence of a number of medium-sized states.
 But there was still no unified economic area.
 An important institutional factor for commercial development was the founding of the German customs union (Zollverein) in 1834, which enabled the duty-free exchange of goods within the treaty area.
 This was a key prerequisite for the integration of previously regionally related markets into a larger context.
 However, Zollverein's direct support for industrial development was limited.
 Although industrial development was facilitated by it, no decisive growth impulses emanated from it.
+Saxony's industrial growth relied on overseas markets such as North America, and avoided direct British competition by focusing on niches in the market where Saxony could leverage its low-cost labour.
 Equally important were numerous other reforms in the areas of state, society, and economy.
 Particularly well known are the Prussian reforms, which had similarly taken place in other states.
 These included the liberation of peasants and reforms in trade legislation.
 Depending on the state, however, implementation dragged on well into the middle of the century.